Miguel-Manriquez-Tapia/SOC-Analyst-Project/README.md

     -Set the network location.<br />
     -Configure the IPv4 range. *You can decide to do this manually or let VULTR set it automatically. <br />
     -Name the Network.<br />
     -Deploying a new server.
-Location should be the same as VPC.
+Location should be the same as VPC. <br />
     -For this project we will be using:
-      Ubuntu 22.04 LTS X64<br />
+    -Ubuntu 22.04 LTS X64<br />
-      80GB GB NVMe4 vCPUs<br />
+     -80GB GB NVMe4 vCPUs<br />
-      Memory: 16Gbs<br />
+     -Memory: 16Gbs<br />
       Bandwidth: 6 TBs<br />
       Select: VPC 2.0<br />
       *Establish your own IP<br />